evandentremont/underglow/readme.md

 The circuit is pretty simple.
 It can be seen here. https://instagram.com/p/6u5cjUk3bW/

  I'll draw and upload it at some point.
 It's basically three logic level mosfets, one per channel with diodes to keep them seperated, and a voltage divider with 220ohm and 2x220ohm to map 15V to 5V.
+There is a vampire clip attached to the footwell light.

+It's powered by a fuse tap and the ground is underneath a bolt on the frame.
+It has a 5A fuse to ensure it's safe if shorted.